breudes/agree/README.md

 This project uses a template code made by professor Isaac Franco Fernandes (https://github.com/isaacfranco).
 You can see his code on https://github.com/isaacfranco/lp1-concordo-base.

 Agree Project is a task presents on class called 'Program Language I', taught by professor Renan Moioli, in the course of IT at Federal University of Rio Grande do Norte (Brazil).
-This project is the part one of three parts.
+This project has three parts, for more details see section called 'Explanation about each part of this project'.

 ## Compiling